Miguu ya Kibunge na Kasoro Nyingine za Miguu

 In talipes calcaneovalgus, the foot is flat or rounded and bent backward with the heel turned outward.

-Early treatment with a cast or with corrective braces is usually successful.
+Early treatment with a cast to move the foot into the proper position or with corrective braces is usually successful.

 Talipes Calcaneovalgus